ist356/assignment-08-Tersch23/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`

+We did this in class it was very helpful to be ran through this because I think I will be using a lot of it on the final project.
+The streamlit and data pipeline visualizations were very helpful to learn in class.